Danielskauge/actuator_modeling/README.md

 ---

 This README provides a detailed starting point.
-You should adapt and expand it as your project evolves, particularly the "Usage" section once `scripts/train_model.py` is finalized.
+You should adapt and expand it as your project evolves.